Overview

 Position description:

-• Support the care and cultivation of the Bronx River Foodway, a series of edible landscapes along the Bronx River
+- Support the care and cultivation of the Bronx River Foodway, an edible food forest located in Concrete Plant Park along the Bronx River

-• Support community trainings and programming around topics including plant identification, gardening, soil testing, composting, native plant cultivation, and cooking demonstrations
+- Support community trainings and public programming around topics including plant identification, gardening, composting, native plant cultivation

 Basic qualifications and preferred experience